James5979/literate-devops-site/content/portfolio/kubernetes/dns.md

 <my-pod>.<namespace>.pod.<cluster-name>.
 ```

-**Note**: always use a Kubernetes service to connect to another pod, i.e. do not use the FQDN for a pod within a Kubernetes application, since pod domain names are transient.
+**Note**: always use a Kubernetes service to connect to a pod and not the FQDN, since domain names for pods are transient by design.

-To find out the cluster name in a kubeadm deployed Kubernetes cluster:
+To find the cluster name (for a kubeadm deployed cluster):

 ```shell
 echo -n "Cluster name: " && kubectl get configmaps/kubeadm-config --namespace=kube-system --output=jsonpath='{.data.ClusterConfiguration}' | awk '/dnsDomain/ { print $2}'